mupfdev/Ashfall/README.md

 A collection of free/libre open source TES3MP scripts.

-If you are interested in becoming an collaborator to this project, feel free to write mupf on the official [TES3MP Discord Server](https://discord.gg/ECJk293).
+If you are interested in becoming an collaborator to this project, feel free to join us on our official [Discord Server](https://discord.gg/uFCN6GP).

 ## Other open source TES3MP repositories